-CairoSVG is written in pure Python and only depends on Pycairo.
+CairoSVG is written in pure Python and only depends on Pycairo or cairocffi.
 It is known to work with Python 2.6, 2.7, 3.2 and 3.3.

 Linux and OS X users certainly have Python already installed.
 For Windows users, please install Python thanks to the adequate installer.